learnbin.net nav logo

 • what type of product or what type of service will provide etc.

 Next, the contact information of the business is included.
-The address, contact numbers, email addresses, social media contacts, and the web should provide as contact details.
+The address, contact numbers, email addresses, social media contacts, and the web should provide contact details.
 If there are any branches or showrooms, those details are also included.
 Then, it is better to attach a map of the business location.

 Finally, information on the Founder/s, Board of management and structure, Name and qualifications of secretaries, auditors, consultants, Official banker/s, Uniqueness, and special capabilities of the business and management are included.
 If there are any Intellectual properties, Achievements, and History of the business that information is also included.